mhgolkar/Arrow/runtimes/html-js/readme.md

 template file with no extra dependency.

 Rebuilding process runs automatically under one of following conditions:
-+ If the template file does not exist or is removed.
++ If the template file does not exist (i.e. is manually removed.)
 + The source files are changed (by modification-time,) and `Auto Rebuild Runtime(s)` quick preference is active.

 During the process, all the embedded `.css` and `.js` files